Keyboard shortcuts

 ## CAUTION: The FedCM is highly experimental at this point!

-## Do not attempt to use it in production because it is subject to change
+## Do not attempt to use it in production because it is

 # Set to `true` to enable the experimental FedCM.